Octavius-Dante/Tetra-Proxima/CAPM-DAY-2/Readme.md

 </br>
 </br>

-the program was using 'req.body.name' in retuen parameter statement it is corrected
+The program was using <b>'req.body.name'</b> in return parameter statement it is corrected

 </br>
 </br>